-The contingencies covered are those of retirement, permanent disability and death, and, in addition, those of general illness, in the case of the Social Welfare Plan for Executives.
+The contingencies covered are those of retirement, permanent disability and death, and moreover, those of general illness, in the case of the Executives' Welfare Plan.

-The vested economic rights derived from both Plans are compatible with the indemnity for termination or early retirement or derived from the contractual relationship, since these plans are not compensatory in nature, but are additional benefits that are part of the annual remuneration to which the Executive Directors have a contractual right.
-In this line, the amounts contributed by the Company to these plans are included in section C of this report.
+The consolidated financial rights derived from both Plans are compatible with the compensation for termination or early retirement or that derived from the contractual relationship, since these plans are not compensation plans, but rather additional benefits that form part of the annual remuneration to which executive Directors are contractually entitled.